csdojo-defaang/defaang/CONTRIBUTING.md

 # Contributing

 defaang lives through contributions from the community.
-In contributing to this repository, please first discuss the change you wish to make via an issue, discord, or any other method with the maintainers of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via an issue, discord, or any other method with the maintainers of this repository before making a change.

 **Table of Contents**